reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/configuration/settings.md

 :::note
 It is recommended to only use this setting in your session file if you want a custom view which is only valid for a single tenant.
 :::

+### views.rowmode: string

+Row rendering mode.
+Accepts either `wrap` or `truncate`.
+If niether value is set, then no wrapping or truncation will be performed.

+In `wrap` mode, row separators will also be included to better visually delimit the table cells.